dodona-edu/papyros/README.md

   </a>
 </p>

 Papyros is a programming scratchpad in the browser.
-It allows running arbitrary in various programming languages directly in your browser, no installation required.
+It allows running code directly in your browser, no installation required.
+Right now, the focus in on providing a great experience for Python, while also supporting JavaScript.
 By taking away obstacles between students and coding, the learning experience becomes smoother and less error-prone.

-Papyros aims to be:

-- **Easy to use** by having minimal installation instructions and an intuitive user interface
-- **Flexible** to support many programming languages

 Currently, Papyros provides support for the following programming languages:
 - Python, powered by [Pyodide](https://pyodide.org/en/stable/)
 - JavaScript, powered by your browser

-## Installation
+## Using Papyros in your own project

 You can install Papyros on your system using npm:
 ```shell
 npm install -g @dodona/papyros
 ```

-## Usage

 Papyros currently supports two modes of operation: stand-alone and embedded.